fauu/mpv-sub-pause-advanced/README.md

 **I. Not pausing when there is an overlapping sign subtitle present during dialogue lines**

-Likely impossible to fix, because in this case we receive a `sub-end` event only for the sign subtitle, and not for the dialogue subtitles that change while the sign subtitle is present (although we do receive `sub-text` for those).
+Likely impossible to fix for the `end` position, because in this case we receive a `sub-end` event only for the sign subtitle, and not for the dialogue subtitles that change while the sign subtitle is present.
+We do, however, receive `sub-text`, so it could be viable to use that to make the `start` position work.

 <u>Reproduction:</u> *Hanasaku Iroha - E15* (Doki) `sub-pause-setup=start --start=2:00`